 Click here for an accurate map.

-2019 Camp Tuscazoar calendar of events posted; Adventure Race planned for July
+More events added to 2019 Camp Tuscazoar calendar of events posted

-In our August 2018 BREEZE newsletter, read about the upcoming Pig Roast, Pig Gig and Mutty Paws Dog Hike events, learn more about the latest improvements and other projects at camp, and read a recap of Dover Dam Weekend.
+In our jam-packed March 2018 BREEZE newsletter, read about the upcoming Maple Days, tree planting and Dover Dam Weekend events, learn more about the latest property updates at camp, discover how you can help support the reconstruction of the stockade and get a recap of our Gold Rush event.
 Also, be sure to sign up to get the Breeze e-mailed to you.

-Camp Tuscazoar launches online reservation program for cabins and campsites
+Camp Tuscazoar offers online reservation program for cabins and campsites

 Would you like to be able to see if a cabin, tent site, RV site or adirondack is open for your group’s camping weekend?
 Would it make it easier to have that information within seconds?
 If so, then you will want to sign up for the camp’s new online reservation program.
 Go to our Camping Reservations page for more details.